 Product Spotlight: The PR electronics 9202B Pulse isolator

-Learn more about the 9202B and what it can do for you.
+Learn more about the 9202B pulse isolator.
+A switch amplifier for both NAMUR and switch input types.
+See what it can do for you.

 a) What is a “pulse isolator”?

-- A pulse isolator measures one or more pulse inputs and provides an identical number of isolated pulse outputs.
+- A switch amplifier capable of measuring one or more pulse inputs and providing an identical number of isolated pulse outputs.

 b) What is “isolation”?